 There's also the big data side of the world, which is characterized by online analytical processing (OLAP) applications.
-In OLAP scenarios, high throughput isn't important as they are designed for analyzing data and frequently process data offline in a batch-oriented fashion.
-Low latency is still critical in OLAP scenarios because we want queries to run fast.
+In OLAP scenarios, high throughput isn't as important because they are designed for analyzing data and frequently process data offline in a batch-oriented fashion.
+Low latency is still critical in OLAP scenarios so queries will run fast.